crewdevio/Trex/README.md

 trex run denon ./app.ts
 ```

-and yes you can do this:
+And yes, you can do this:

 ```console
 trex exec trex exec trex exec ....
 ```

-even this:
+Even this:

 ```console
 trex exec land trex exec land trex exec ....
 ```

-this functionality is heavily inspired by
+This functionality is heavily inspired by
 [npx](https://docs.npmjs.com/cli/v7/commands/npx) and
-[land](https://deno.land/x/land). if you need another alternative to `trex exec`
+[land](https://deno.land/x/land).
+If you need another alternative to `trex exec`
 to use in `deno`, [land](https://deno.land/x/land) this is a great option.

 ### Local configuration and global configuration (experimental)